What's in passiflora incarnata herb?

 (Passiflora spp.) flower and leaf

-Suggested Use: 1 passionflower capsule daily or as needed.
+Suggested Use, dosage: 1 passionflower capsule daily or as needed.
+May be taken on an empty stomach any time of day.

 What are some of the benefits?